misahub2023/AI-KODA/README.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.

 2. Add an Android app to your Firebase project.
 Download the `google-services.json` file and place it in the `android/app` directory.
+A sample of the json file is already in the directory.

 3. Add an iOS app to your Firebase project.
 Download the `GoogleService-Info.plist` file and place it in the `ios/Runner` directory.